piwvh/php-eureka/README.md

 $client->heartbeat();
 ```

-You can register your instance and sent periodic heartbeat using `start()` method:
+You can register your instance and send periodic heartbeat using `start()` method:
 ```php
 $client->start();
 ```